dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

   dials.import x247398/t1.0*.img.bz2

-This produces the file :file:`datablock.expt`, containing an initial model for the beamline geometry.
+This produces the file :file:`imported.expt`, containing an initial model for the beamline geometry.
 You can inspect this model using :program:`dials.show`::

-  dials.show datablock.expt
+  dials.show imported.expt

 Note how the goniometer rotation axis is given by ``{-1,0,0}`` rather than ``{1,0,0}``.
 This is because DIALS recognises that these images as being